CaseyErbes/sample-go-api/README.md

 sudo apt-get install make
 ```

 Next, PostgreSQL must be installed.
-If you are using ubuntu, it can be installed with the following script:
+If you are using Ubuntu, it can be installed with the following script:
 ```shell
 sudo apt-get install postgresql postgresql-contrib
 ```